We make War that we may ascend in peace

 Calculation of XP and Soul Energy in the War Chest

-All XP and Soul Energy that is earned during the war (by both Realms) gets summed up.
+All XP and Soul Energy that is earned during the war (by both Realms) gets summed up in a pot.

 R = WP relation between the 2 Realms (Higher WP divided by lower WP)

-The final percentage of XP and Soul Energy inside the War Chest for the winning Realm is equal: [(R-1)x20] + n (%)
+The final percentage of XP and Ark Energy inside the War Chest for the Realms is:

 Realm A has 160K WP